 “If you care about Oklahoma, if you care about our future, then you need to invest in OSSM.
 Because OSSM is creating innovators that are going to drive our economy in the future.” ~Scott Meacham, President & CEO, i2E Inc. (Innovation to Enterprise)

 “OSSM prepared me for a petroleum engineering undergraduate program, helped me start my first semester of college as a sophomore and helped me have a higher GPA after that first semester. . . .
 I do not think I could be in the position I am in now without my early exposure and connections to the oil & gas industry made possible through the Oklahoma School of Science and Mathematics.
-(See more of Tyler’s story and more alumni testimonials HERE!)
+(See more alumni stories & reasons for giving here!)

 Help grow the STEM pipeline for your organization by participating and partnering with OSSM!